-These national challenges and concerns have been mirrored in Powys.
+These national challenges and concerns have been experienced within Powys, but within its own unique context of rurality and demographic challenges.
 As a result of such challenges, Adult Social Care and the Commissioning and Partnership service has spent a significant proportion of the year under business continuity measures.
 This has allowed staff and resources to be redeployed to support critical activities.